MongoExpUser/Synthetic-Drilling-Data-App-for-Sqlite-ML/README.md

 * The generated data, that is stored in sqlite3 database, is portable and can be exported to other RDBMS databases.
 The syntax used for creating the schemas (structures) and inserting the data is selected to ensure that the database can easily be dumped (exported) into plain .sql file and restored (imported) to other RDBMS engines.

 ## Caveot
-* Despite the above intention of ensuring reasonable generated data, it should be noted that the data generated from this app is <strong> only intented </strong> for testing and demonstration and not for actual real-time drilling events modeling or prediction.
+* Despite the above intention of ensuring reasonable generated data, it should be noted that the data generated from the application <strong>(SynDApp)</strong> is <strong> only intented </strong> for testing and demonstration and not for actual real-time drilling events modeling or prediction.
 * For real-time field-based ML training and prediction, data (measured and/or calculated) obtained from actual drilling field operations should be used.

 ## Dependencies